IncogOwl/cse15l-lab-reports/lab-report-1-week-2.md

 Ex. ```scp WhereAmI.java OtherMain.java; javac OtherMain.java; java WhereAmI```

-**With this you will save two enter keystrokes as well as waiting for the system to boot up first and then typing the command.**
+**With this you will save two enter keystrokes as well as waiting for the system to boot up first and then typing the command.
+Thus, for the above command, you would do 69 keystrokes**

 - Use the up arrow key to use the last command executed to speeden your testing processes.